article background

 Should I recycle my solar panels?

-While recycling old solar panels has its environmental benefits, there currently isn’t a streamlined procedure for recycling old panels, which makes it a costly and inconvenient affair for bill-payers.
-Recycling is a great way to dispose of your old solar panels, but if the expenses are too costly, there are plenty of other great ways to dispose of them.
-You may even be able to make a deal with your solar installer when they upgrade your old system to have them take care of it for you, but keep in mind, they may not recycle it!
+While recycling old solar panels has its environmental benefits, there currently isn’t a streamlined procedure for recycling old panels, which can make it a costly and inconvenient affair for bill-payers.
+Recycling is a great way to dispose of your old solar panels, but if the expenses are too costly, there are other alternatives.
+You may even be able to make a deal with your solar installer when they upgrade your old system to have them take care of it for you.

 In the meantime, if you are looking to make the most out of your solar system, compare solar energy providers with Canstar Blue below.